timheilman/latin/README.md

 # Wheelock's Latin Supreme for Anki

-Shared Anki flashcard deck paralleling _Wheelock's Latin_, 7th edition.
+Shared Anki flashcard deck paralleling _Wheelock's Latin_, 7th
+edition, as shared at https://ankiweb.net/shared/info/2078955317

 This shared deck is not for the faint of heart.
 It will require learning the Anki software sufficiently to manage a large deck using